 Students in the Global Social Development Practice Program of Study must do a GSDP-approved field placement in their second year.
 GSDP field placements provide students with direct experience working at agencies in Chicago that serve disadvantaged immigrant or refugee populations, advocate for policies that address international social welfare issues, and engage in global social work topics of research.
 Both social administration and clinical field placements are available.

+Note that all University related travel, domestic and international, is suspended due to Covid-19 until further notice.
 In addition to the field placement component, GSDP Program of Study students are required to participate in a either a study abroad or international internship expereince over the summer between their first and second year.
 SSA offers two study abroad programs: one in Mumbai, India and one in Hong Kong and Mainland China.
 For international internships, students can apply through the Pozen Family Center for Human Rights, consult with GSDP staff, or work independently to secure a social work internship for the summer.

 Students completing the program will be prepared to assume leadership in the development and provision of policies, programs, and practices that address problems in the international social work arena.
 These include careers working with migrants and refuges in the United States and in international, national, state, and local social welfare and human services agencies; international advocacy organizations; and firms and non-profit organizations that engage in global social work initiatives.

-Jessica Darrow, Associate Instructional Professor
+Jessica Darrow, Assistant Instructional Professor